- Plesk for Linux

 How to enable remote access to PostgreSQL server on a Plesk server?

-Note: the instructions below were tested on a Plesk server, however, they can be applicable to a non-Plesk server as well keeping in mind possible different path to the files.
+Note: the instructions below were tested on a Plesk server, however, they can be applicable to a non-Plesk server as well keeping in mind the possible different paths to the files.

 To enable remote access to PostgreSQL server:

 postgresql.conffile by executing the command (it should be something like